bihell/update-aliyun-ddns/README.md

 ### Scheduler

-You can make a schedule in Cron Job (Linux) or Scheduler Plan (Window) .
+You can make a schedule in Cron Job (Linux) or Scheduler Plan (Windows) .